Benjamin Auffret

 Benjamin Auffret (born 15 March 1995) is a French diver and European champion in diving from 10m platform.

+Career

 He competed at the 2016 Summer Olympics in Rio de Janeiro, in the men's 10 metre platform.

 He is the 2017 European champion in men's 10 metre platform.

 He qualified to represent France at the 2020 Summer Olympics.
 However, he announced his retirement in April 2021 three month before the Summer Olympics in Tokyo.